Gaucher Disease

 Complications

-- Pulmonary fibrosis and respiratory failure.
+Pulmonary fibrosis and respiratory failure

 | Short-term Sequelae | Long-term Sequelae |